This feature enables importing and rendering e57 and pts pointcloud files.

 Converting to USD does just that, it creates a new usd file (by default in the same location as the .e57 file).
 This new file can be referenced like any other.
 Copying into the current stage duplicates the data without creating a reference.

-No matter how you choose to import the data, you can also choose to merge multiple scans contained inside a single e57 file.
+No matter how you choose to import the data, you can also choose to merge multiple scans contained inside a single e57 file and to center the whole point cloud around the origin of the current stage.

 When importing pts files: